There’s nothing better than a stack of fluffy pancakes on weekends! These vegan applesauce pancakes are quick & easy to make. No eggs and no bananas!

 If your pancakes are golden brown on the outside but not cooked all the way through, reduce the heat!
 That way they have more time to cook properly.

 Add more baking powder!
 This will make them fluffier.
-Mashed bananas + baking powder = are a good recipe for fluffiness! :)
+Applesauce + baking powder = are a good recipe for fluffiness! :)

 No worries, you can easily adjust the batter!
 If the batter is spreading too much in the pan, whisk more flour into the batter.
 If your pancake batter isn’t spreading enough, add a bit more plant-based milk!